First-Time Buyer's Guide to Better Credit

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-You'll still get approved for a loan with a lower score, but the interest accrued over time could be more than double that of someone with a stronger FICO score.
+Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double the amount of an individual having a stronger FICO score.

-We're used to working with all levels of credit scores.
+Improving your FICO is the best way to ease into buying a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get it?
-Building your FICO score takes time.
-It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+There are methods to raise your score.
+Improving your FICO score takes time.
+It can be rare to make a large-scale change in your credit score with small changes, but your score can improve in a year by monitoring your credit report and by using your credit wisely.
+The most important thing is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Retail cards and service station cards.
-For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to obtain credit, increase your spending limits and stay on top of your payments, which will raise your credit.
-You must always beware of keeping a high balance for too long because these types of cards usually have a higher interest rate.
+- Apply for gas station cards or department store credit.
+For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to improve credit, increase your credit limits and stay on top of your payments, which will raise your credit.
+You must always beware of holding a large balance for more than a couple of months because these types of cards more than likely have a larger interest rate.

 - Don't let your cards get dusty.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
+But, pay them off in no more than two or three payments.

-- Stay on top of payments.
-Delinquent payments drastically drop your credit score.
+- Keep up with payments.
+Late payments kill your credit history.
 It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a bank.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're able to make payments to a bank.

 - Correct your credit report.
-If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Knowing the methods you can use to raise your FICO score, you're one step closer to becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Brown & Company of Park City, Inc., shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the methods you can use to raise your FICO score, you can move toward becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Brown & Company of Park City, Inc., the loan process can be a stress-free experience so you, too, can become a homeowner.